-Paralympics: Meet Mariyappan Thangavelu, Rio 2016 gold medallist & India’s flagbearer at Tokyo 2020
+Paralympics: Meet Mariyappan Thangavelu, Rio 2016 gold medallist & a medal contender at Tokyo 2020

 |1.67

-On being named the Indian contingent’s flag bearer for the Paralympics, Mariyappan said the honour will motivate him to produce a medal-winning performance this time also.
+Mariyappan feels he is back to his best after he struggled with an ankle injury in 2017.

 “My performance at selection trials (1.86m) was one of my best after my Rio 2016 performance.
 I had an ankle injury in 2017 and it took some time to heal.
-It’’s been a while since I had been looking to get my old rhythm back.
+It’s been a while since I had been looking to get my old rhythm back.
 And I believe I have got it back now.
 I feel I am ready for the Games,” he said.

-“I am also happy to be named as the flag-bearer of the Indian team.
-This will motivate me to come up with a medal winning performance.
-I will aim for the gold and aim for a jump of 1.93 metres,” the 26-year-old had recently said.

 For Mariyappan, his life motto – as per his official Paralympics profile – is a line that reads: “Try and try again, you will succeed in the end.”
 It is a motto that has held him in good stead, and he would hope it will help his reach the podium once again Tokyo.

-Note: Editor’s note: This article has been updated after Mariyappan Thangavelu was withdrawn as the flag bearer for the Tokyo Paralympics opening ceremony.
-Editor’s note: Mariyappan was identified as a close contact of a Covid-19 positive person and won’t be able to participate in the opening ceremony.
-The copy has been updated to reflect the change.